microsoft/coyote/docs/ref/Microsoft.Coyote.Actors.Timers/TimerElapsedEvent.md

 | [Info](TimerElapsedEvent/Info.md) { get; } | Stores information about the timer. |

 ## Remarks

 See [Using timers in actors](/coyote/concepts/actors/timers) for more information.

-See [Using timers in actors](/coyote/concepts/actors/timers) for more information.